3dgoose/rock65/docs/Developer Manual.md

 ### Software development

 #### Preferred language
-The recommended programming language for the 65b02 is Assembly, given its execution speed and compact binary size.
-However, an external C API is also available, providing functions to control the LCD, read from the SD card and interface with the RTC.
-This API is cross-language and can be used with both C and Assembly.
+The recommended programming language for the rock65 is Assembly, given its execution speed and compact binary size.
+However, C is compatible with the library and device.

-#### Debugging
-If the fifth button is pressed, the system will launch the built-in debugger `dbg65`.
-This debugger is a Hex viewer that allows memory and dump viewing.

 #### Environment
 The environment is a collection of three tools: the [cc65 toolchain](https://cc65.github.io), an editor of your choice, and an optional make utility.

 cc65 includes the compiler (cc65), assembler (ca65), linker (ld65) and simulator (sim65).

-Any editor can be used, from `vim` to Eclipse.
-I use [VS Code](https://code.visualstudio.com) with the [Alchemy65](https://marketplace.visualstudio.com/items?itemName=alchemic-raker.alchemy65).
+Any editor can be used, from `vi` to Eclipse.
+I use Neovim.

 The GNU Make utility is also used but optional to compile the project.